loganlaski/bookmarker-app/README.md

 # bookmarker-app
-This is a simple bookmarker application created with vanilla JS.
+This is a simple and useful website url bookmarker application.

 Project Demo: https://loganlaski.github.io/bookmarker-app/